Lakes DHB Diabetes Service

 What is Diabetes?

-Diabetes is a condition that affects the way your body deals with sugar (glucose).
-The amount of sugar in the blood is controlled by insulin which is a hormone produced by the pancreas (an organ that lies near your stomach).
+Diabetes is a condition that affects the way your body deals with glucose (sugar).
+The amount of glucose in the blood is controlled by insulin which is a hormone produced by the pancreas (an organ that lies near your stomach).

-Patients with diabetes have too much sugar (glucose) in their blood.
-Lowering the blood sugar is important for maintaining health and the prevention of serious complications.
+Patients with diabetes have too much glucose in their blood.
+Lowering the blood glucose is important for maintaining health and the prevention of serious complications.

 8:00 AM to 4:30 PM.